City of Saskatoon to borrow $3.5M for new garbage bins

 CTVNews.ca Top Stories

-A Canadian foreign interference monitoring system has detected an 'information operation' targeting Conservative MP Michael Chong, Global Affairs revealed Wednesday.
+A Canadian foreign interference monitoring system has detected an "information operation" targeting Conservative MP Michael Chong, Global Affairs Canada revealed Wednesday.

 WHO classifies EG.5 as COVID-19 'variant of interest'

-Note: A previous version of this story incorrectly stated the borrowing plan would add an additional $419,300 in costs due to interest.
-This is the annual rate of repayment estimated by city administration.
-Based on this projection, the interest would add $693,000 in costs over the 10-year repayment period.